lion12304/fin-bot/examples/example2.md

 6. **Macroeconomic Factors:**
    - Broader macroeconomic conditions, such as rising interest rates or slowing consumer demand, could exacerbate any negative impact from Apple's legal and regulatory issues.

-### Conclusion:
+**Conclusion**:
 While Apple remains a fundamentally strong company with a robust product ecosystem, the regulatory and legal headwinds it faces are likely to create downward pressure on its stock in the next quarter.
 Investors may adopt a cautious stance until there is greater clarity on the outcomes of these investigations and lawsuits.
 Generating Response according to Company Numbers...

 ---

 **Master Agent:**

-Generating Response according to Netflix (NFLX) Reported Financial Numbers:
+Generating Response according to Apple (AAPL) Reported Financial Numbers:

 ---

 **Reported Financial Numbers Agent:**

-Request for "Reported Numbers Agent":
+_Request for Reported Financial Numbers Agent:_

 The following table contains numerical statistics on the last five quarterly earnings reports of Apple (AAPL).
 It includes the earnings per share (EPS) estimate, the reported EPS, and the earnings surprise percentage for each quarter.